 - Seedlings quickly outgrow the peat pellets

-- pellets need to be replaced after each use
+- Pellets need to be replaced after each use

 32 Cell Peat Pot Strips